 Interdisciplinary workshop with BA students (Z-module), Aug/Sept.
 2020

-The two-week workshop Dreams & Dystopia (Immersive Landscapes II) focuses on the creation of cinematic landscapes (artificial, urban or natural spaces) for three-dimensional media such as spatial projection or virtual reality.
-Artistic approaches from painting, photography, film and CGI are taught and the differences are worked out interactively with the students.
+The two-week workshop Dreams & Dystopia (Immersive Landscapes II) focused on the creation of cinematic landscapes (artificial, urban or natural spaces) for three-dimensional media such as spatial projection or virtual reality.
+Artistic approaches from painting, photography, film and CGI were taught and the differences worked out interactively with the students.

 Thomas Isler, Department of Fine Arts

 Miriam Loertscher, Department of the Performing Arts and Film

 Valentin Huber, Stella Speziali, Immersive Arts Space

 «Have you ever wondered how a bat perceives the world?» BATVISION offers the chance to playfully explore how bats use echo-location to detect their surroundings.
 The VR-experience visualizes the bat’s auditory sensation and makes it more tangible.
 Surrounded by complete darkness, the virtual world only becomes visible when the users start shouting.
 BATVISION simulates the ultrasonic navigation of bats, enables new forms of perception and raises the awareness for an endangered species.

 BATVISION is a collaboration between the ZHdK Industrial Design program and the Immersive Arts Space.
 In their bachelor thesis Eliane Zihlmann and Raffaele Grosjean developed the concept of the VR experience and the associated hardware design.
 They were supported by IASpace staff members Oliver Sahli (programming, visual implementation, interaction control), Chris Elvis Leisi (implementation of multi-user functionality) and Florian Bruggisser (3D scanning and point-cloud processing).